Furnace Repair Checklist

 - Make sure the switch is switched to “heat” rather than “off” or “cool.”

 - Ensure the program is displaying the right day and time and is scheduled to “run.”
 If you’re having a hard time turning off the setting, set the temperature by using the up/down arrows and holding the “hold” button.
-This will make the heating to start if thermostat scheduling is a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than what the room temperature currently is.